Putin puts forward ideas on Iran in call with Trump, Kremlin says

 "He said the telephone call lasted more than an hour and a half and was 'conducted in a friendly manner, candid and business-like'."

-✕ Vague Attribution: Key claims are attributed only to 'a Kremlin aide' or 'Ushakov told reporters', giving no independent verification or counter-perspective.
+✕ Vague Attribution: Key claims about proposals on Iran are attributed only to 'a Kremlin aide' without naming him initially in the lead, reducing accountability.

 "a Kremlin aide said"